Luciano Galletti

-Luciano Martín Galletti ([luˈsjano ɣaˈleti]; born 9 April 1980) is an Argentine retired footballer who played as a right winger.
+Luciano Martín Galletti ([luˈsjano ɣaˈleti]; born 9 April 1980) is an Argentine retired professional footballer who played as a right winger.

 In a professional career that lasted 14 years he played mostly in Spain, with Zaragoza and Atlético Madrid, but also represented Olympiacos, winning five major titles with the latter club.
 He was also retired from 2010 to 2013, before returning to active with OFI Crete.

 An Argentina international in the 2000s, Galletti appeared with the national team at the 2005 Confederations Cup.

 Club career

 Early years and Italy

 Born in La Plata, Buenos Aires Province, Galletti's career began with Estudiantes de La Plata, where his father Rubén Horacio played as a right-wing forward during the 1970s.
 He scored once in 24 games in his second season in the Primera División.

 In January 1999, Galletti joined Parma A.C. in Italy, but failed to break into the first team, moving in the following transfer window to another club in the country, Serie B's S.S.C.
 Napoli – loaned by Estudiantes, to where he would return for the 2000–01 campaign.